Codium-ai/pr-agent/docs/docs/tools/review.md

 - `require_score_review`: if set to true, the tool will add a section that scores the PR.
 Default is false.
 - `require_tests_review`: if set to true, the tool will add a section that checks if the PR contains tests.
 Default is true.
 - `require_estimate_effort_to_review`: if set to true, the tool will add a section that estimates the effort needed to review the PR.
 Default is true.
+- `require_can_be_split_review`: if set to true, the tool will add a section that checks if the PR can be split into smaller PRs.
+Default is false.

 #### SOC2 ticket compliance 💎
 > This feature is available only in PR-Agent Pro